-of understanding has led more than a few entrepreneurs to have unrealistic expectations of when capital will hit their company's financial statements.
+The average successful campaign runs for about 45 days.
+Some get their investment commitments in 30 days, some in 90 days.
+Most filings allow businesses up to 12 months or the end of the calendar year to raise their funds.
+However, investors often view campaigns that have been live for more than three months as "dying on the vine," which can turn them away.
+While average campaigns have a relatively short lifespan, the work involved in the campaign is much longer.
+A lack of understanding has led more than a few entrepreneurs to have unrealistic expectations of when capital will hit their company's bank account.
 This misunderstanding can set them up for an eventual cash crunch during or right after the raise.
 As the saying goes, the best time to look for capital is when you have capital (not after you run out).